greenPenguin012/meow/README.md

 Compile using Solidity version 0.8.x

-Deploy using JavaScript VM or a test network
+Deploy using JavaScript VM or a test network with MetaMask

-Future Improvements
+Future Improvements:

-Token rewards for sharing or lending books
+Token rewards for contributors

-Borrowing duration, due dates, and fines
+Deadlines and fines for late returns

-IPFS storage for digital books
+NFT-based book identity and ownership

-NFT-based book ownership
+IPFS support for digital books

-Advanced search or category filters
+More detailed book metadata and search features

-Admin and verification roles
+Admin/verification system for book submissions

-License
+License:

-This project is licensed under the MIT License.
+MIT License